996icu/996.ICU/README.md

 ---

 A "996" work schedule refers to an unofficial work schedule (9 a.m.&ndash;9 p.m., 6 days per week) that has been gaining popularity.
 Serving a company that encourages the "996" work schedule usually means working for at least 60 hours per week.
-Visit [996 working hour system](https://en.wikipedia.org/wiki/996_working_hour_system) on wikipedia for more details.
+Visit [996 working hour system](https://en.wikipedia.org/wiki/996_working_hour_system) on Wikipedia for more details.

 What can I do?